 Breakfast: Hotel restaurant buffet.

 Morning: This morning we will travel 5 miles (15 minutes) across the peninsula to Ellison Bay.
 We have learned so much about food that now we might want to learn how it can be displayed beautifully on a table.
 With this in mind, we will visit Ellison Bay Pottery and meet potter John Dietrick and his wife Diane McNeil and learn more about functional pottery.
 We will split into two groups, John will demonstrate making a goblet at the wheel while Diane talks about their work in the gallery.
 On our way back to the resort we will stop at Seaquist Orchards and Farm Market.
 This family-owned business has been a landmark in Door County for more than 25 years.
 On the mini coach with one of the family, we will take a trip through the experimental orchard across the road and discuss the cherry and apple growing industry.
 Then we will venture inside the market for a sample of apple cider and a chance to taste dozens of locally produced products.

-Lunch: At the resort restaurant (normally closed for lunch), we will have a plated meal with choice of sandwich, potato salad, fresh fruit, and dessert, plus coffee (regular/decaf), tea (hot/iced), soda, milk, water.
+Lunch: At the hotel restaurant (normally closed for lunch), we will have a plated meal with choice of sandwich, potato salad, fresh fruit, and dessert, plus coffee (regular/decaf), tea (hot/iced), soda, milk, water.

-Dinner: Resort buffet, featuring prime rib.
+Dinner: Hotel restaurant buffet, featuring prime rib.
 Share some of your favorite experiences from the program with new Road Scholar friends.

-Evening: Several local musicians will join us at the resort for some light entertainment to close out our final evening together.
-Be sure to prepare for check-out and departures in the morning.
+Evening: Some local musicians will join us at the resort for some casual entertainment to close out our final evening together.
+Afterwards, be sure to prepare for check-out and departures in the morning.